Orckestra/orc-shared/docs/hocs.md

 ## `withNavigationLink(Component)`

 Sets an `onClick` prop on the wrapped component that will attempt to navigate to the path given in the `href` prop.
 If this is a local path, browser navigation is prevented, and navigation is handled via Redux and `redux-little-router`.
+If the path points to the current one, no navigation takes place.

 ## `withRequestActivity(request)(Component)`